-Agriculture Professors with little to no experience tend to make between $46680 and $66930 while the more experienced ones make over $118080 per year.
+Agricultural Sciences Professors with little to no experience tend to make between $42240 and $59390 while the more experienced ones can earn over $115460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Agriculture Professor is to move to a higher paying state like PA.
-Right now, the highest paying states for Agriculture Professors are PA, FL, GA, NY and AL.
+One of the easiest ways to increase your salary as a Postsecondary Agricultural Sciences Teacher is to move to a higher paying state like GA.
+Right now, the highest paying states for Agricultural Sciences Professors are GA, MI, PA, FL and MA.

-3 other factors that can increase your salary as An Agriculture Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Agricultural Sciences Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Agriculture Professors what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Agricultural Sciences Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Doctoral Training.